orospakr/diatropikon/README.md

-Golang is an awesome language, but since this project's goal is to allow developers to fluidly manage their ops code, with easy access to a turing complete DSL, a compiled language like Go bears too much impedance.
+Golang is an awesome language, but since this project's goal is to allow developers to fluidly manage their ops code, with easy access to a turing complete DSL, a compiled language like Go (particularly its lack of dynamic loading) bears too much impedance.

 2. Why not Ruby?